daca11/nc-mac-ansible/README.md

 ## Usage

-1. Change the `vars` section of the `main.yml` playbook with apps you need from homebrew, App Store & in dock.

-2. Install Homebrew from Self-Service app
+1. Install Homebrew from Self-Service app

-3. Install ansible from homebrew `brew install ansible`
+2. Install ansible from homebrew `brew install ansible`

-4. Make sure you're logged in AppStore
+3. Make sure you're logged in AppStore

-5. Install required roles `ansible-galaxy install -r requirements.yml`
+4. Install required roles `ansible-galaxy install -r requirements.yml`

+5. Change the `vars` section of the `main.yml` playbook with apps you need from homebrew, App Store & in dock.

+6. Put your mac's password in `homebrew_sudo_password` (required to install casks without asking for the password for each item).
+Remember to not commit your password in plain text if you're forking this repo!! (at least encrypt it with Ansible Vault).

-6. Run the playbook and enter your system's password `ansible-playbook -K main.yml`
+7. Run the playbook `ansible-playbook main.yml`